staceycoils/staceycoils/README.md

 ### Current Projects

 [MotW Companion App](https://github.com/Root-2/MonsterOfTheWeek-Companion):
 A mobile app for creating characters in the RPG system Monster of The Week.
-A collaberation with [Root-2](https://github.com/Root-2).
+A collaboration with [Root-2](https://github.com/Root-2).

 ___